Pennsic Performing Arts

-The Performing Arts Tent has facilities for performers, including a stage, lighting, and a small backstage area,
+The Performing Arts Tent has facilities for performers, including a stage, lighting, and backstage area,

-as well as a generous seating area under a fully covered tent.
+as well as a generous audience seating area under a fully covered tent.

 near the corner of Kurdson Way and Chandler's Road ( see map).

-The College of Performing Arts Amphitheater is an open-air venue for daytime and early evening performances.
+The Performing Arts Amphitheater is an open-air venue for daylight and early evening performances.

-Bring an al fresco picnic while you sit in the shade and enjoy entertainment at the stage down on the green!
+Bring your own seating or a blanket, and enjoy entertainment at the stage down on the green.

-The Amphitheater is located behind the bathhouse across from the Cooper's Store
+Location: behind the bathhouse, across from the Cooper's Store

-There are three entrances: one from the Great Middle Highway (across from Midrealm Royal),
+There are three entrances: from the Great Middle Highway (across from Midrealm Royal),

-one from the Low Road behind the bathhouse (walk past the shower entrance), and a third, slightly flatter path farther down past
+from the Low Road behind the bathhouse (walk past the shower entrance), and a third, slightly flatter path

 In case of rain, Amphitheater performances may be moved to the expanded